cloudentity/pyron/docs/plugins/transform-request.md

 }
 ```

-#### Set headers from dynamic scope:
+##### Setting headers using pattern matching

-You can set header to some value retrieved by matching a pattern against an array of values.
+You can set header to a value retrieved by matching a pattern against strings.
+Usually we would set `"path"` field to reference some array of strings, which are our candidates for the match.
-For first value which matches, parts of it can be captured into parameters and used to build output value of the header.
+First string which matches the pattern will be used to capture parts of the match into parameters.
+If there is no match, the header will not be set.

-Curly braces are used to define parameters within the pattern, all other characters must match exactly and literally.
+To define parameters within the pattern, we surround the identifier with curly braces, all other characters must match exactly and literally.
+Parameter name should consist of upper and lower case letters and numbers.
+Once captured, parameters can be used to fill out parts of the output pattern.
+As a result header will be set to the value of output with parameters applied.
+This functionality can be used to define dynamic scopes.

+Let's consider a simple configuration:

 ```json
 {
   "name": "transform-request",